 Regular incandescent bulbs, when burnt, do not use electricity.
 This is because only one element in these bulbs works, i.e., the filament.
 These bulbs pass electricity through the filament; when it heats up, it emits light.
 If the filament is burnt, no closed loop can form for the electricity to flow.
 The bulb stops working altogether.
 Thus, it cannot consume electricity.

-But the overall electricty consumption of these bulbs is higher than the modern options we have in the market.
+Keep in mind that the overall electricity consumption of these bulbs is higher than the modern options we have in the market.

 CFLs and LEDs

 If you use a CFL or LED bulb and it burns, it can still consume electricity.
 This is because of their making.
 They are complex.
-CFLs have a gas-filled tube that creates light, while the LEDs have semiconductors that give light when it comes in contact with electricity.
+CFLs have a gas-filled tube that creates light, while LEDs have semiconductors that give light when it comes to electricity.

 There is a high chance that the power supply component of these bulbs could still be active, even if the bulb seems burnt.
 It means there is more than one path available for the current to flow, and this is where the electricity could still be flowing.

-However, if the entire bulb is damaged in any way, it will not use any electricity.
-But figuring out the exact circuitry of the bulb and the extent of failure could be the only way to find this out, and consequently, the electricity usage.
+However, if the entire bulb is damaged, it will not use electricity.
+But figuring out the circuitry of the bulb and the extent of failure could be the only way to find this out, and consequently, the electricity usage.

 Also Check: Best Electrician in Chicago